EvHaus/react-pdf-charts/CONTRIBUTING.md

 You can run a local development server by running `bun run start:dev` which will monitor for any changes and rebuild the examples on every code change.
 The output will be a bunch of `.pdf` files in the `/examples` directory for testing server-side `react-pdf` rendering.

 To test client-side rendering, you can run `cd examples/client && bun install && bun start` which will start a web server that allows you to test the `react-pdf` client-side render support.
+Make sure to run `bun run build` in the root of the repo to rebuild the `react-pdf-charts` library before running the client example.

 ## Building